Metacello/metacello/docs/MetacelloUserGuide.md

 scenarios and highlight some of the features of the *Metacello Scripting API*.

-*For installatation and more detailed documentation on the Metacello Scripting API, see the [Metcello Scripting API Documentation][1].*
+*For installation and more detailed documentation on the Metacello Scripting API, see the [Metacello Scripting API Documentation][1].*

 ## Introduction